Ageing related states of complex network formation in areca nuts

-MSE will calculate the mean square error between each pixel for the two images we are comparing.
-Whereas SSIM will do the opposite way.
+We used two types of analysis to understand the similarities between the images: structural similarity index matrix (SSIM) and mean square error (MSE)\cite{lee1980digital,1284395}.
+For the two images we are comparing, MSE will calculate the mean square error between each pixel.
+SSIM, on the other hand, will work in the opposite direction.
 SSIM will look for similarities within pixels, it will look for similar pixel density values.
 It is known that \cite{lee1980digital} the higher the MSE the less similar they are.
 SSIM on the other side puts everything in a scale between -1 to +1.
 A value of +1 means they are very similar and a value of -1 means they are very different.
 It is because the SSIM values calculates luminance, contrast and structure.
 The three components are combined to yield an overall similarity measure.
-To understand the similarities between the images we have also done the two kinds of analysis, structural similarity index matrix (SSIM) \cite{1284395} and mean square error (MSE) \cite{lee1980digital}.
-The structural similarity index and mean square error is calculated with original unripened and ripened nuts.
-We compared the different combinations of two areca nuts in the order showed in table \ref{table:1}.
+The structural similarity index and mean square error are calculated with original unripened and ripened nuts.
+We compared the different combinations of two areca nuts in the order showed in Table \ref{table:1}.
 The image number 1 to 4 is in the same order showed in Figure \ref{Supplementary Fig:1}\textbf{a} and Figure \ref{Supplementary Fig:1}\textbf{e}.
 The value of SSIM gives 1 when both images are identical and it the similarity's deceased when it started comparing to non identical areca nut sample.
-To understand the MSE, It’s important to note that a value of 0 for MSE indicates perfect similarity.
+To understand the MSE, it is important to note that a value of 0 for MSE indicates perfect similarity.
 Here, our comparing 1 $\times$ 1 for both resulting in 0.
 A value greater than one implies less similarity and will continue to grow as the average difference between pixel intensities increases as well.
-The highest error in the images is 1-4 combination for both ripened and unripened nuts.
-It is clear that, all images shows non linearity and hence it is evident the there is a structural chances between all eights areca nuts with respect to function of their luminance, contrast and, structure comparison.
+The highest error in the images is 1$\times$4 combination for both ripened and unripened nuts.
+It is clear that all of the photos are non linear, implying that there is a structural difference between the eight areca nuts in terms of luminance, contrast, and structure comparison.